Get

 Playful, social, friendly, affectionate, laidback, obedient, needy

 These cats are affectionate and love to participate in activities with their humans.
 They weigh between 6 and 9 pounds but have long, lanky bodies and medium-length tails with soft, fuzzy fur.
 They have a delicate build and seem a little flimsy with their long legs and tiny, petite paws.
-They love to run and jump around but are perfectly fine with being lazy.
+They love running and jumping but are fine with being lazy.

 The Serrade Petit also has a small, round head, large ears, and big eyes that will melt your heart.
 Ready to know more?
 Read on!